Bats as Garden Allies: Installing Bat Houses for Natural Mosquito Control

 The Aedes aegypti discovery:

-In recent months, Aedes aegypti mosquitoes—an invasive species capable of carrying Zika, dengue, chikungunya, and yellow fever—have been detected in parts of Santa Cruz County, including the Boulder Creek area.
-Unlike our native mosquitoes that are most active at dawn and dusk, Aedes aegypti bite aggressively during the day.
+In recent months, Aedes aegypti mosquitoes (an invasive species capable of carrying Zika, dengue, chikungunya, and yellow fever) have been detected in parts of Santa Cruz County, including the Boulder Creek area.
+According to the Santa Cruz County Mosquito and Vector Control District, unlike our native mosquitoes that are most active at dawn and dusk, Aedes aegypti bite aggressively during the day.

 This isn't cause for panic, but it is cause for action.
 These mosquitoes breed in tiny amounts of water, are difficult to control with traditional methods, and represent a new health risk for our community.